Traveling in the Rajasthan desert feels different as scorching heat and dryness is almost always around.

 When the hot desert sun is just too much to handle in the late afternoon, you can always look for a pool to cool off.

 The best pools are owned by some of the bigger hotels in Jaisalmer.
 Do a Google search for ‘Pool Jaisalmer’ and make your way up to the pools of one of these hotels.
 The hotel staff will ask you for a fee of a couple of hundred rupees, but after all, it will be a good investment to have a refreshing dive in the hot Rajasthan sun.
+Make sure you take some sunscreen with you as you travel to Rajasthan, India.

 6. Visit a good rooftop restaurant in Jaisalmer